- Search The Registry

 - About Us

 - My Account

 *On this date in 1968, the Poor People's Campaign began.
 Also called Poor People's March on Washington, it was a 1968 effort to gain economic justice for poor people in the United States.

-The Poor People's Campaign included Blacks, whites, Asians, Hispanics, and Native Americans aimed at alleviating poverty regardless of race.
+The Poor People's Campaign included Blacks, whites, Asians, Hispanics, and Native Americans, aimed at alleviating poverty regardless of race.
 Figures from the 1960 census, Bureau of Labor Statistics, U.S. Commerce Department, and the Federal Reserve estimated anywhere from 22 to 33 percent of Americans lived below the poverty line.
-At the same time, the nature of poverty itself was changing as America's population increasingly lived in cities, not farms (and could not grow its own food).
+At the same time, poverty was changing as America's population increasingly lived in cities, not farms (and could not grow its food).
 Poor Blacks, particularly women, suffered from racism and sexism that amplified the impact of poverty, especially after "welfare mothers" became a nationally recognized concept.
-By 1968, the War on Poverty seemed like a failure, neglected by a Johnson administration (and Congress) that wanted to focus on the Vietnam War and increasingly saw anti-poverty programs as primarily helping Blacks.
+By 1968, the War on Poverty seemed like a failure, neglected by the Johnson administration (and Congress) that wanted to focus on the Vietnam War and increasingly saw anti-poverty programs as primarily helping Blacks.